Donna Hay: Homewares collection

 She also has her own homewares range, sold via her online store at donnahay.com.

-Television
+Television presenter and appearances

 In March 2011, Hay's first television series, Fast, Fresh, Simple, launched on The LifeStyle Channel.
 Fast, Fresh, Simple is a 13-part series that features many of the recipes from her book of the same name.

 Donna has also appeared many times as a guest judge on MasterChef Australia, which airs on Network Ten.

-May 2016 her new TV series called "Donna Hay – Basics to Brilliance" aired on Lifestyle Food Foxtel, followed by "Basics to Brilliance: Kids" in 2017.
+In May 2016 her new TV series called "Donna Hay – Basics to Brilliance" aired on Lifestyle Food, Foxtel, followed by "Basics to Brilliance: Kids" in 2017.

+In November 2022 a new 4-part series "Donna Hay Christmas" launched globally on Disney+.

 Honours and recognition

 Hay was awarded the Medal of the Order of Australia (OAM) in the 2022 Queen's Birthday Honours for "service to the food and hospitality sector as a cook and author".